miscreant/meta/README.md

 exactly how much performance is lost, however the scheme is still amenable to full hardware acceleration and should still remain very fast.

-The **CHAIN** construction provides the only "streaming" misuse resistant authentication encryption scheme with a rigorous security proof.
+The **CHAIN** construction provides the only "streaming" [misuse resistant] [authenticated encryption] scheme with a rigorous security proof.

+The **STREAM** construction provides streaming [authenticated encryption] and defends against reordering and truncation attacks.

 There are other libraries that try to solve this problem, such as [saltpack], however these libraries do not provide constructions with security proofs,